Name: Eastside Community Trust

 How we store your personal information

-Your information is securely stored in our cloud-based servers which we protect with passwords, multi-factor authentication, firewalls, virus checks, and backup.
-We securely destroy paper-based records as soon as possible and otherwise, keep them securely.
+Your information is securely stored in our cloud-based servers (Microsoft SharePoint) which we protect with passwords, multi-factor authentication, firewalls, virus checks, and backup.
+We securely destroy paper-based records as soon as possible and otherwise keep them securely.
+We review the data we hold annually and destroy any that is no longer needed for the purposes it was collected.

 Your data protection rights